California’s SB 253 & 261

 Real-World Impact

-For affected companies, these laws mean:
+For affected companies, these laws mean tangible impacts on business:

 New compliance costs: From emissions accounting to scenario analysis and assurance